renoki-co/laravel-helm-demo/README.md

 # Laravel Helm Demo

-A slight demo on how to run Laravel on Kubernetes using Helm.
+A slight demo on how to run Laravel on Kubernetes using Helm, horizontally-scaled, using NGINX Ingress Controller and PHP-FPM.

 ## Building Image